-Net farm income was also estimated for all scenarios.
-Crop and fodder prices, crop/fodder ratios and cost of production were derived from farm gate prices reported by farm extension worker focus groups (Table A2).
-Due to the high temporal variability in fodder prices seen in the region likely due to availability of fodder and the localised nature of markets, we also considered data from data from Directorate of Marketing and Inspection (DMI), Ministry of Agriculture, Government of India.
+Net farm income: Net farm income was also estimated for all scenarios.
+Crop and fodder prices, crop/fodder ratios and cost of production were derived from farm gate prices reported by farm extension worker focus groups.
+Due to the high temporal variability in fodder prices seen in the region likely due to availability of fodder and the localised nature of markets, we also considered data from data from Directorate of Marketing & Inspection (DMI), Ministry of Agriculture, Government of India4.
 Due to the high variability very conservative values were selected.
 Values up to 10 times greater have been recorded.
 DAP and Urea costs were adjusted to account for changes in applications in the various scenarios.
-Extension worker advise led to a reduction in seed rate for barley from 60 kg per acre to 45-55 kg per acre.
-The effect of this was a small reduction in the cost of production for barley in company scenarios.
+Seed rate for barley was reduced from 60 kg per acre to 165 - 125 kg/ha.
+The effect of this was a small reduction in the cost of production for barley.